artrointel/artrointel.github.io/_posts/2019-04-28-rotating-objects.markdown

   **2) rotation R in WCS by $ R = o * x_l $,** where $ x_l $ is a rotation matrix to rotate it in LCS.

-  Let define R =  x_w * v, where R is a result matrix of the rotation, v is the camera matrix.
+  Let define $ R =  x_w * v $, where R is a result matrix of the rotation, v is the camera matrix.
-  It means that R is the result rotated by x_w based in CCS (since we multiplied v to the right side).
+  It means that R is the result rotated by $ x_w $ based in CCS (since we multiplied v to the right side).
-  Definitely, we're able to get the same R-value with x_l if we do rotate the camera (view) by local rotation formula.
+  Definitely, we're able to get the same R-value with $ x_l $ if we do rotate the camera (view) by local rotation formula.
-  We can find the x_l to get the same R-value by above 1) and 2).
+  We can find the $ x_l $ to get the same R-value by above 1) and 2).

   $$ R = x_w * v = v * x_l $$
   So, $$ x_l = v^{-1} * x_w * v $$